The "Buck Nation" Tribune

 Must read information...

-Cell phone policy - no phone in classroom - only allowed during lunch time.
+- No phone in classroom - only allowed during lunch time.

 Be the Dream….
 Whatever it Takes #Greene Greatness.